arpitbbhayani/articles/blogs/i-changed-my-python.md

-This week I decided to play with Python's source code, the code that makes Python what it is, and see how it is implemented and in the process learn some internals.
+This week I decided to play with python's source code, the code that makes python what it is, and see how it is implemented and in the process learn some internals.
 To make learning fun I decided to change how addition of two numbers work by adding randomness to it; which means when you perform `a + b` it will internally do one of the following operations

  - `a + b`
  - `a - b`